olekli/DrResult/README.md

 At each point in your code, there are exceptions that are considered to be expected and there are exceptions that are considered unexpected.

-In general, an unexpected exception will be mapped to `AssertionError`.
+In general, an unexpected exception will be mapped to `Panic`.
-No part of DrResult will attempt to handle an `AssertionError`.
+No part of DrResult will attempt to handle a `Panic` exception.
 And you should leave all exception handling to DrResult, i.e. have no `try/except` blocks in your code.
-In any case, you should never catch an `AssertionError`.
+In any case, you should never catch `Panic`.
 An unexpected exception will therefore result in program termination with stack unwinding.

 You will need to specify which exceptions are to be expected.